melisilva/proj2-rc/Experiment 3 (remote).md

 5. **(DNS) What packets are exchanged by DNS and what information is transported?**

-   The host sends a packet to the server.
-This packet has the hostname and will wait in the server until it receives its IP.
-After this, the receiver will send another packet with the host's IP.
+   The host sends a packet to the DNS server.
+This packet has the *hostname* of its intended destination and it will ask the server for the correspondent IP address.
+After this, the server will send the packet back to host with the correct IP address so the host can communicate with the packet's destination.